Greek Bread (Horiatiko Psomi)

 Greek Village Bread (Horiatiko Psomi / χωριάτικο ψωμί) is easy to make and incredibly delicious!
 This rustic country-style loaf has a wonderfully soft crumb and crisp crust.

-Greeks always serve bread with their meals, or at least my family always did!
-The bread was dipped in salad to mop up the delicious oil or simply eaten alongside the food.
+Greeks serve slices of bread alongside their meals, or at least my family always does!
+The bread is meant for dipping in salad to mop up the delicious oil, or simply eaten alongside the food.

 Here’s what you will need

 A dough whisk and lame (for scoring) are very useful.
-A bread sling is very highly recommended for easily lowering the bread in and out of a Dutch Oven.
+A bread sling is very highly recommended for easily lowering / lifting the bread in and out of a Dutch Oven.

 - White bread flour – otherwise known as strong flour.
 This type of flour is higher in gluten and will give your bread a wonderful rise.